Appleton Estate Jamaica Rum Festival Highlights Premium Experience And Economic Impact

 The Jamaica Rum Festival featured an impressive array of activities including, specially-curated seminars by Appleton Estate and Wray Rum, rum tastings across several brands produced locally, various games areas, captivating performances from New Wave acts like Friday Night Cru, Joby Jay and Amanyea among others, and culminated in a symphonic presentation from Beenie Man as Moses Davis.
 A classic dancehall icon, he pulled everyone closer to the stage as he performed the hits that made people fall further in love with Jamaican music.
 The pulsating atmosphere and diverse offerings ensured that there was something for everyone.

 The festival's success can be attributed to the collaborative efforts of organisers, sponsors, and participants who brought their passion and expertise to the table.
-The partnership between Appleton Estate, with its long-standing reputation for excellence in rum production, and Reggae Sumfest, boasting a tradition of showcasing the best of Jamaica's talent, highlighted the island's rich rum heritage and its connection with Jamaica's vibrant music culture; according to the Minister of Tourism, The Honourable Edmund Bartlett, who officially opened the festival, it is a“confluence created by the divine to make this the most exciting weekend in our calendar.”
+The partnership between Appleton Estate, with its long-standing reputation for excellence in rum production, and Reggae Sumfest, boasting a tradition of showcasing the best of Jamaica's talent, highlighted the island's rich rum heritage and its connection with Jamaica's vibrant music culture; according to the minister of tourism, Edmund Bartlett, who officially opened the festival, it is a“confluence created by the divine to make this the most exciting weekend in our calendar.”

 “Rum was truly born in these parts and it is correct that it should be highlighted and showcased in the west.
 The fusion of rum, music and food...there is no better combination anywhere in the world.
 Tourism is always delighted to be in the middle of that fusion,” Bartlett said in his remarks.